eero-lehtinen/oklch-color-picker/README.md

 Try the web demo: https://oklch.eerolehtinen.fi/

+**NOTE:** This is an application, even though crates.io detects it as a library.
+The "library" part only exposes lua bindings for color parsing in Neovim.

 ## Features

 - Takes an input color as a cli argument and ouputs the edited color to stdout